The Residences at Greenbelt – Manila Tower

 The Residences at Greenbelt – Manila Tower is a residential condominium skyscraper in Makati, Philippines.
-It is the third of three buildings constructed as part of The Residences at Greenbelt (TRAG) complex, and has a similar dimension to The Residences at Greenbelt - Laguna Tower.
+It is the third buildings of The Residences at Greenbelt (TRAG) complex, and is the twin of The Residences at Greenbelt – Laguna Tower.
 It is one of the tallest skyscrapers in the Philippines with a height of 170.75 m from the ground to its architectural top.

-The building has 48 floors above ground, which includes a 4-level podium with commercial establishments, and 3 basement levels for parking.
-It is considered to be one of the most prestigious residential building in the Philippines.
+The building has 48 floors above ground, which includes a four-level podium with commercial establishments, and 3 basement levels for parking.
+It is considered to be one of the most prestigious residential buildings in the Philippines.
+It is named after the Manila Bay, which it faces to the west.

 Location

 The Residences at Greenbelt complex is located along Arnaiz Avenue (formerly known as Pasay Road), and the entire complex block is bounded by Paseo de Roxas, Greenbelt Drive and Esperanza Street.
 The complex was formerly the site of the old Coronado Lanes bowling center and parking lot.
 Being inside the Makati Central Business District, it is strategically located near malls, hotels, offices, school, and entertainment areas.
 As with its name, it is part of the Greenbelt Complex which includes the Greenbelt Mall.
-Just right across Greenbelt Drive is the Renaissance Makati City Hotel.
+Just right across Greenbelt Drive is the New World Makati Hotel.